hpc/dcp/README.md

 **-U**, **--unreliable-filesystem**

 If the filesystem is very unreliable, this option may be used to always retry an operation when a failure occurs.
 If failures are permanent, this option will cause an infinite loop.
+Specifying this option when force is enabled (**-f**, **--force**) may lower performance.

 **-v**, **--version**